sahilpatil25/EEE511-Deep-learning-image-captioning-web-application-using-ResNet-and-LSTM/README.md

 We have annotated captions and resized images ready with us.
 Now train the model on this resized images and annotated captions.
 To start the model training run the RESTApi/train.py file from the repository.

+## Note :
+If you are unable to train the model, use the following pretrained pickle files:
+1. Data/Vocab.pkl
+2.

 ## Fifth step:
 ## Test the model:
 To test the model run the below command: